askap-vast/vast-tools/docs/components/tools.md

 The `Tools` sub-package is a mishmash of useful VAST-related functions that do not have a home elsewhere.
 It can be used for:

-  * Filtering VAST data using gravitational wave skymaps and MOCs
+  * Filtering VAST data using gravitational wave skymaps and MOCs.
-  * Adding a new epoch of observations to the package
+  * Adding a new epoch of observations to the package.

 ## Using the Tools Component